-How to deal with grounding in high frequency design ?
+How to deal with grounding in high frequency PCB design ?

 Noise reduction is an important design issue in most electronic systems.
 As with power consumption limits, ambient temperature variations, size limits, and speed and accuracy requirements, ubiquitous noise factors must be addressed to make the final design a success.